 Where we provide stroke rehabilitation

 - Residential neuro rehab (adults) – Following a stroke, patients are often discharged from the hospital once they are medically stable – but that doesn’t necessarily mean they’re ready or able to go home right away.
 Residential rehab helps smooth the transition from hospital to home.
-Our residences combine intensive therapy (as much as seven days a week) with 24-hour supervised living in a home-like setting.
 More about residential rehab.

 - Home and community neuro rehab (adults and children) – With this approach, therapy takes place in the home, at the workplace, in school or elsewhere in the patient’s community.
 More about home and community rehab.

 - Outpatient neuro rehab (adults and children) – In selected locations, we offer both individual and group sessions in fully equipped rehabilitation centers.
 Learn more about outpatient neuro rehab.